-I like to liven up my soups with a splash of lemon juice for a zesty and tangy flavor, but sometimes I go overboard and add too much.
-And what happens next?
-I end up with a soup that is overly sour and acidic, resulting in a dish that is unappetizing and disappointing to eat.
+I enjoy adding a splash of lemon juice to my soups to give them a zesty and tangy flavor, but there are times when I get carried away and add too much.
+The result?
+I end up with a soup that is overly sour and acidic, making it unappetizing and not enjoyable to eat.

 But fear not, there are several methods that can help fix too much lemon juice in soup and salvage your meal.